digitalmethodsinitiative/4cat/datasources/tumblr/DESCRIPTION.md

 To comply with the Tumblr API requirements, Tumblr datasets are deleted after three days.

 ### Rate limits
-4CAT uses an internal API key to get Tumblr posts.
+If set, 4CAT uses an internal API key to get Tumblr posts.
 These are limited to the [following rate limits](https://www.tumblr.com/docs/en/api/v2#rate-limits).
 However, administrators may request a rate limit increase via Tumblr.

+If no internal API key is set, you can insert your own.

 ### Date bugs
 The [Tumblr API](https://api.tumblr.com) is volatile: when fetching sporadically used